-What would happen if a student has submitted their commitment form to a Summer 2020 program that is cancelled prior to the program start date?
+What happens if a student submitted their commitment form to a Summer 2020 program that was cancelled prior to the program start date?

 If the Study Abroad office cancels a program before it has started, the student will not be responsible for any billable program expenses.
 Airfare and personal costs will be the responsibility of the student.

-Should students purchase trip cancellation insurance and/or refundable airfare?
+Should students purchase trip cancellation insurance and/or refundable airfare for upcoming terms?